 |Easy fix?:||No||Copied to github as #:||11789|

-#5 Updated by Giovanni Manghi almost 11 years ago
+#5 Updated by Giovanni Manghi about 11 years ago

 - Resolution set to wontfix

 I gave a closer look to this and I have to admit that at the end it works, at least with the latest development version of qgis under both linux and windows.

 It happens that under linux the "dataset" field misses the "browse" button, but if you enter by hand the path were the mapinfo files reside, then you can click "connect" and see in "layers" the list of available ones.